The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Walla Walla County?

-Walla Walla County, Washington has 10 public high schools, along with 6 middle schools and 11 elementary schools.
+Walla Walla County, Washington has 10 public high schools, serving approximately 2,725 students.

 What is the largest school district in Walla Walla County?